jvespalec/gis-projects/README.md

 ---

 ## Lab 3: Dairy Cow Density in Wisconsin
-This project was a **choropleth map illustrating the density of dairy cows in Wisconsin counties**.
+This project was a choropleth map illustrating the density of dairy cows in Wisconsin counties.

 **Techniques used in ArcGIS Pro:**
 - Data classification